Last updated 2022-08-02

 How Taco Labs will use Fastly IO

-If you followed Fastly 101 to completion, you already have a fully-functional website configured to use the Fastly CDN.
+If you followed Introduction to Fastly's CDN to completion, you already have a fully-functional website configured to use the Fastly CDN.

-In this tutorial, we'll build on top of the website we used in Fastly 101.
+In this tutorial, we'll build on top of the website we used in Introduction to Fastly's CDN.
 We'll enable Fastly IO to automatically transform the images on the Taco Labs website, completely eliminating the need for any manual processing of the original, full-size images.
 Because Fastly IO will reduce the size of the images, we'll effectively speed up the overall delivery of the Taco Labs website.

 We'll step through all the changes in this tutorial, but you can see the final product at https://io.tacolabs.com.
 The code is available in the Taco Labs repository on GitHub.
 If you haven't already done so, we recommend checking out the repository to your computer so you can follow along.